Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

 - A near complete fossil of a Mesohippus, a forerunner of the modern horse

 - The lower jaw of a Deinotherium.
-Lower jaw might sounds uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape
+Lower jaw might sound uninspiring, until you realise how much dental floss you’d need to keep those mighty tusks in shape

 - Skeletons of a Diplodocus, Iguanadon and similar, and the most inappropriately named dinosaur, Allosaurus fragilis.